|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USAAF Nov 12, 1942

-Bomber 1 was located on at the southeastern corner of Espiritu Santo on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay.
-Prewar, a coconut plantation was built at this location.
+Bomber 1 was located on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay at the southeastern of Espiritu Santo in Vanuatu (New Hebrides).
 Also known as "Bomber Field No. 1", "Pallikulo Field" or "Fighter 1".
 Later, Bomber 2 (Pekoa Field) was constructed nearby.

 American units based at Bomber 1 (Palikulo Field, Fighter 1)